 Land-use and climate change also influenced variation in the locations of priorities for protection compared to the null scenario.
 For example, large areas of Sierra Leone are experiencing high risk of biodiversity loss due to expanding intensive land-use practices (Fig. S2), whereas this same risk is lower in neighboring Liberia.
 The scenario including land-use risk selected 32.1% of the land area in Liberia compared to 22.5% in the null scenario (Figure 4).
 Large areas of Hungary and Serbia have high predicted climate velocity (Fig. S3), whereas most of nearby Kosovo has lower predicted climate velocity.
-Scenarios including climate impact risk selected of 20.4% of Kosovo’s land area compared to the null scenario with 10.2%, and (Figure 4).
+Scenarios including climate impact risk selected 20.4% of Kosovo’s land area compared to the null scenario with 10.2% (Figure 4).
 The alternative climate risk metric predicting frequency of extreme events[cite LaSorte] (Fig. S*) indicated different priority areas in some cases.
 For example, large areas of Libya, which is experiencing fewer extreme heat events than neighboring countries, were prioritized in this scenario and not in the null scenario.
-This difference between climate risk scenarios highlights the need for agencies to carefully consider their choices of risk metrics and suggests that smaller-scale planning exercises should choose metrics that are most regionally appropriate.
+This difference between climate risk scenarios highlights the need for agencies to carefully consider their choices of risk metrics and suggests that smaller-scale planning exercises should choose metrics that are most relevant for each region.

-Our overall results emphasize the importance of coordinated cross-jurisdictional conservation planning initiatives29 and identify countries where opportunities for collaboration would yield more resilient protected area systems.
+Overall, our results emphasize the importance of coordinating initiatives to plan conservation across jurisdictions29 and identifying countries where collaborative opportunities promote resilience of protected area systems.
 To illustrate this point, we consider the Great Green Macaw (Ara ambiguus), with <2500 individuals remaining30 and a range that stretches from southern Honduras to western Colombia.
 Because Great Green Macaw habitat spans several countries differing in governance, land use, and climate risk, coordinated efforts among countries will be necessary for the species to persist in the future.
-For countries with a predominance of wide-ranging species whose ranges will be impacted by varying climate, land-use, and governance risk across borders, conservation projects can focus on cooperative governance frameworks31 (Figure 3).
-These governance frameworks, both within and between countries, would need to be developed in an environmentally just and equitable way to deliver benefits to biodiversity and local communities32.
+Such cooperative governance frameworks31 are especially important for countries supporting wide-ranging species that are expected to be impacted by climate, land-use, and governance risk across borders (Figure 3).
+These governance frameworks, both within and amongcountries, would need to be developed in an environmentally just and equitable way to deliver benefits to biodiversity and local communities32.

-In contrast, there is little difference in protection priorities in some countries at high risk from climate change, land-use, and low governance scores, but with high endemism.
-Given high endemic biodiversity, and homogeneity of risk, these countries all require high rates of protection within their borders.
+In contrast, few priorities changed - and protection needs remained high - for countries with high rates of endemism, even amid high risk from climate change, land uses, and weakgovernance.
 Moreover, some countries with a large proportion of their land already protected, such as Brazil, which has protected 30.3% of its land area, had lower differences between scenarios that incorporate risk and the null scenario, despite having high climate, land-use, and governance risk.
-This outlines the importance of further considering the effectiveness of existing protected areas in planning analyses, where pressure from cropland conversion in tropical protected areas has increased to similar rates outside protected areas33.
+This highlightsthe importance of further considering the effectiveness of existing protected areas in planning analyses, where pressure from cropland conversion in tropical protected areas has increased to similar rates outside protected areas33.